-1 (12) If the vesser was previously registered of titled in another jurisdiction, a 2 statement indicating each jurisdiction known to the applicant in which the vessel was registered 3 or titled.
-4 (c) In addition to the information required by subsection (b), an application for a 5 certificate of title may contain electronic communication addresses of the owner or the transferor.
-6 (d) Except as otherwise provided in Section 18, 19, 20, or 21, the application must be 7 accompanied by one of the following: 8 (1) a certificate of title covering the vessel which has been signed by the owner 9 shown on the certificate and which: 10 (A) identifies the applicant as the owner of the vessel; or 11 (B) is accompanied by a record that identifies the applicant as the owner 12 of the vessel; or 13 (2) if there is no certificate of title covering the vessel: 14 (A) if the vessel was a documented vessel, a record issued by the United 15 States Coast Guard which shows the vessel is no longer a documented vessel and which 16 identifies the applicant as the owner of the vessel; 17 (B) if the vessel was a foreign-documented vessel, a record issued by the 18 foreign country which shows the vessel is no longer a foreign-documented vessel and which 19 identifies the applicant as the owner of the vessel; or 20 (C) in all other cases, a certificate of origin, bill of sale, or other record 21 that to the satisfaction of the office identifies the applicant as the owner of the vessel.

-- (e) A record submitted in connection with an application is part of the application and the office shall maintain the record, or an electronic image of the record, in its files. - (f) The office may require that an application for a certificate of title be accompanied by payment or evidence of payment of all taxes and fees payable by the applicant under the law of this state in connection with the application or with the acquisition or use of the vessel.
+- (c) In addition to the information required by subsection (b), an application for a certificate of title may contain an electronic communication address of the owner, transferor, or secured party. - (d) Except as otherwise provided in Section 19, 20, 21, or 22, an application for a certificate of title must be accompanied by: - (1) a certificate of title signed by the owner shown on the certificate and which: - (A) identifies the applicant as the owner of the vessel; or - (B) is accompanied by a record that identifies the applicant as the owner; - (2) if there is no certificate of title: - (A) if the vessel was a documented vessel, a record issued by the United States Coast Guard which shows the vessel is no longer a documented vessel and identifies the applicant as the owner; - (B) if the vessel was a foreign-documented vessel, a record issued by the foreign country which shows the vessel is no longer a foreign-documented vessel and identifies the applicant as the owner; or - (C) in all other cases, a certificate of origin, bill of sale, or other record that to the satisfaction of the office identifies the applicant as the owner. - (e) A record submitted in connection with an application is part of the application.
+The office shall maintain the record in its files. - (f) The office may require that an application for a certificate of title be accompanied by payment or evidence of payment of all fees and taxes payable by the applicant under law of this state other than this [act] in connection with the application or the acquisition or use of the vessel.